Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Results

-Finally, we further analyze the E2E performance to assess how adversarial attacks impact overall QA performance.
+Table~\ref{tab:1} shows our main results averaged over three datasets using \textit{GARAG} with two metrics: attack success ratio (ASR) and end-to-end performance (E2E).
+First, a notable success rate of over 70\% across all scenarios indicates that \textit{GARAG} effectively locates adversarial documents within the holistic error zone by simultaneously considering retrieval and reader errors.
+Additionally, we analyze the E2E performance to assess how adversarial attacks impact overall QA performance.
 Based on the EM metric, the performance of RAG systems decreased by an average of 30\% and a maximum of close to 50\% in all cases.
-These findings imply that noisy documents with minor errors, frequently found in real-world databases, can pose significant risks to downstream tasks using RAG.
-Additionally, we find that the robustness of an RAG system varies significantly depending on the specific retriever and LLMs targeted, thus necessitating the need for careful design of both retrievers and readers to address challenges in robust RAG applications effectively.
+These findings imply that noisy documents with minor errors, frequently found in the real world, can pose significant risks to downstream tasks using RAG.

+\paragraph{Impact on Retrieval Ability.} We qualitatively explored the impact of adversarial documents on the RAG system's retrieval ability.
+After injecting these documents into the original retrieval corpus, we evaluated the results using conventional IR metrics like MAP and NDCG.
+As shown in Table~\ref{tab:2}, the adversarial documents degrade retrieval performance across all scenarios, despite being assessed solely by the \(\mathcal{L}_{\textnormal{RSR}}\) in the \textit{GARAG} process without considering the entire retriever corpus.
+Additionally, as DPR achieves better retrieval performance both before and after the attack, these results suggest that retrievers with superior retrieval performance tend to be more robust against typos.

+\paragraph{Impact on Grounding Ability.} We further analyze the response patterns of LLM to adversarial documents, categorizing the results based on EM and Acc as shown in Figure~\ref{fig:4}.
+For instance, an EM of 0 and Acc of 1 indicates that the response includes the correct answer along with irrelevant tokens, whereas an EM and Acc of 0 means that the response is entirely incorrect, likely a hallucination.
+First, Llama2 tends to produce exact matches more frequently, as evidenced by a high rate of (1,1) outcomes. but struggles with completely incorrect responses under adversarial conditions, indicated by a lower proportion of (0,1).
+By contrast, Mistral, despite fewer exact matches, consistently includes the correct answer span in its responses.
+These insights are vital for understanding how different models perform in realistic scenarios, especially when handling noisy or adversarially altered documents, highlighting the varied impacts of such conditions on LLMs.